President – Lindsay Shaw

 Bio: Mick Rissling has been a science teacher with Regina Public Schools since 2005.
 Some of his interests and activities have included Regina Regional Science Fair planning committee, Sciematics provincial conference planning committees, work in the internship program with the University of Regina, presentations at ASSIST and Sciematics, curriculum and departmental exam writing, and lots of other workshops and professional development opportunities.
 His non-teaching interests include spending time with his family, camping and cycling, and electronic gaming.

-Editor – Patrick Kossman
+Secretary – Patrick Kossman

 School: Greenall High School